 Sometimes incorrectly called blood poisoning, sepsis is the body’s often deadly response to infection or injury.
-Sepsis kills and disables millions and requires early suspicion and rapid treatment for survival.
+Like strokes or heart attacks, sepsis is a medical emergency that requires rapid diagnosis and treatment.
 Sepsis can result from an infection anywhere in the body, such as pneumonia, influenza, or urinary tract infections.
 Worldwide, one-third of people who develop sepsis die.
 Many who do survive are left with life-changing effects, such as post-traumatic stress disorder (PTSD), chronic pain and fatigue, organ dysfunction (organs don’t work properly), and/or amputations.

 Rebuilding muscle mass post sepsis

 People who have been in bed for an extended period lose muscle mass.
-This is due to a number of factors, such as:
+This is due to several factors, such as:

 - Inability to consume calories